jrburke/require-hm/README.md

 ## Limitations

-The loader plugin just uses some regular expressions, and it relies on existing JavaScript engines, which cannot do the fancy compilation and linking that native support can do.
+The loader plugin cannot do the fancy compilation and linking that native support can do, but it can simulate a lot of it.

-This means some things that would be early errors in a native implementation are not early errors with this approach, and there are probably some parsing edge cases that fail with this approach vs. native support.
+This means some things that would be early errors in a native implementation are not early errors with this approach.

-It is possible to take this code and go further with a real parser, and this code may expand for that purpose, but for now, the regexp approach allows a quicker proof of concept.

-## Supported APIs

-TODO
-module math {} NOT supported

-string resolution: .js and mod/name
+## Choices done outside the proposals

+1) The harmony proposals do not define a way to translate dependency strings to actual file paths, just mentions the ability to use URLs.

+This plugin uses the AMD ID-to-path resolution for IDs.

-Mention .hm for the files that are harmony files.
+2) .hm is used for the text files that are processed by this plugin, not .js files.
+This is to help separate that these files are "special" and not regular .js files.

-Inclusion and exclusion lists?
+## Supported

+    export var foo = 'foo';
+    export function foo() {};
+    module Bar = 'Bar';

+    import y from Bar;
+    import {y} from Bar;
+    import { modProp: localProp } from Bar;
+    import * from Bar;

+## Unsupported

+1) The following import variation is not supported, since the `module` form is sufficient:

+    //Use `module Bar = 'Bar'` instead.
+    //This is not supported:
+    import "Bar.js" as Bar;

+2) Using identifiers for "inline modules" is not supported:

+    module Bar {}

+What will be supported, but is not there yet, will be using string IDs, since this matches better to `module Bar = 'Bar'` usage, particularly when modules are combined in a build:

+    module 'Bar' {}